fr30n/Ganalytics/README.md

 Fr3on is a software agency in Cairo, Egypt.
 You'll find an overview of all our open source projects [on our website](https://fr30n.com).

-> **If you're using v1 of this package, please refer to [an older version of this readme](https://github.com/fr30n/ganalytics/blob/88eb75beadcd8dade2f3ee2423f3716253b2104d/README.md) for the installation and usage guide.**

 ## Installation

 This package can be installed through Composer.